KratosOmega/omega-portfolio/_posts/2017-01-25-Machine-Learning_Coursera_AndrewNg_Week_01.md

 #### Summary
 >
-- Lambda: As Andrew mentioned in his course, the value choice of lambda is very important and somehow it can be a little be tricky.
-In different training set, I have to manually adjust lambda in order to get the good thedas.
-It can be easily high to cause inifinty loop or low to cause timeout error.
+- Lambda: As Andrew mentioned in his course, the value of lambda is very important and somehow it can be a little be tricky.
+In different training sets, I have to manually adjust lambda in order to get the good thedas.
+It can be easily high which causes inifinty loop or low which causes timeout error.
-- The value choices for initializing thedas is not that important, but if you can pick a good starting point, it will definitely help.
+- The value choices for initializing thedas is not that important, but if you can pick a good starting point for thedas, it will definitely save you a lot of time.
-- In __[Resources]__, there are 2 data set for testing purpose, reader can downloads them for personal use only.
+- In __[Resources]__, there are 2 data sets for testing purpose, readers can download them for personal use only.
 After files are download, save the python codes and the data sets under the same directory.
-Make sure the csv file name reference as same as the file name.
+Make sure the csv file name reference is same as the file name.

 <hr>